Anas-Bdev/Namaa-Backend/README.md

 Beyond marketplace functionality, Namaa provides agricultural management capabilities that allow farmers to register lands, manage cultivation and seeding cycles, publish agricultural products, interact with experts, receive ratings from traders, and participate in a broader digital agricultural ecosystem.

 By providing a scalable backend infrastructure, Namaa enables stakeholders to collaborate through a single platform that supports agricultural trading, farm management, consultations, investment opportunities, weather insights, and AI-powered assistance.

-> 🚧 **Project Status:** This project is currently under active development as part of a final-year Computer Engineering graduation project.
-While some business features are still being expanded, the core architecture, security, validation, caching, integrations, and infrastructure layers are fully implemented and operational.

 ---